finos/common-domain-model/documentation/source/cdm-overview.rst

 CDM Components
 --------------

-**There are three sets of CDM components**, as laid-out in the ISDA CDM components diagram below:
+**The CDM is made of three sets of components**, as laid-out in the ISDA CDM components diagram below:

-* The Rosetta DSL
-* The ISDA CDM Distribution
+* The ISDA CDM Distribution (in *blue*)
+* The Rosetta DSL (in *grey*)
-* CDM Applications
+* CDM Applications (in *green*)

 .. figure:: images/cdm-components-diagram.png

-Rosetta DSL
-^^^^^^^^^^^

-The CDM is a `domain model <https://olegchursin.medium.com/a-brief-introduction-to-domain-modeling-862a30b38353>`_ written in a Domain-Specific Language (DSL) called the *Rosetta DSL*.
-The CDM is distributed into multiple common programming languages using a *code generation* mechanism from the Rosetta DSL.

-The Rosetta DSL comprises a `language <https://github.com/REGnosys/rosetta-dsl>`_ (i.e. syntax and rules) and `code generators <https://github.com/REGnosys/rosetta-code-generators>`_.
-The language includes one default code generator, into `Java <https://www.oracle.com/java/>`_.
-To facilitate adoption and implementation of the CDM by the community of industry participants, the Rosetta DSL is available open source under an Apache 2.0 license.
-This allows industry participants to write and share code generators into any other languages.

-.. note:: All the language components, their syntax and purpose are detailed in the `Rosetta DSL documentation <https://docs.rosetta-technology.io/rosetta/rosetta-dsl>`_.
-The documentation also describes the mechanism to write and use code generators.

 ISDA CDM Distribution
 ^^^^^^^^^^^^^^^^^^^^^

-The ISDA CDM distribution is openly accessible to all industry participants and can also be downloaded.
-The ISDA CDM is distributed subject to the ISDA CDM open source licence.
-The CDM `governance framework`_ regulates the development of the CDM in open source.
+The ISDA CDM distribution is openly accessible to all industry participants, subject to the ISDA CDM open source licence.
+This distribution is fully downloadable.

 Components
 """"""""""

 The ISDA CDM distribution comprises three main sets of components:

-* **Model definition**, which corresponds to the model as expressed in the Rosetta DSL syntax and contained into a set of *.rosetta* files organised as *namespaces*.
+* **Model definition**, which corresponds to the model as expressed in the Rosetta DSL and contained into a set of *.rosetta* files organised as *namespaces*.
 The primary dimensions of the model are listed below and further described in the `Common Domain Model Section <documentation.html>`_ of the documentation.

   * Product
   * Event